MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 ## Cloud edge

-Cloud edge is a term to indicate if the Cloud service is located primarly to benefit the user (client) or the application (server).
+Cloud edge is a term to indicate if the Cloud service is located to benefit the user (client) or the application (server).

 ### Client compute